 In the Super Mario Bros.
 3 scene, Jimmy shot into the lead by getting the warp flute.
 However it was a points race and you don't get any points for that...
 The whole points thing anyway, most gamers of the time strove for progress through the levels, rather than points.

 And in a points race, the warp flute would actually be counter productive.
 It gets you to higher levels that have harder enemies and fewer opportunities for points.
-In that competition, this troper would never had left level 1-2 and its infinite goomba pipes.
+In that competition, a smart gamer would never had left level 1-2 and its infinite goomba pipes.

 To make the Teenage Mutant Ninja Turtles scene even funnier, Siskel & Ebert admitted to not being big on the gaming scene then proceeded to point out flaws even they noticed.
 Ebert commented that he had in fact played TMNT and made it to level 2, thus making it very clear to him that despite claims of being on level 3, they were really still on level 1.